 Library also has extensive help at Citing Your Sources

-Registered students also can open a free Endnote web account
+Registered students also can open a free Endnote web (now called EndNOte Basic) account

 Scholarly Journals (Peer-reviewed/Referreed)

 - Authors cite their sources in endnotes, footnotes, or bibliographies.